Mahdielaimani/Mahdielaimani/README.md

-## Hi there 👋, my name is Hamza Boughanim
+## Hi there 👋, my name is El MAHDI EL AIMANI

 *I'm highly passionate about software engineering and determined to leverage my skills and experience to create innovative software solutions.*